ze-e/around-react/README.md

 Some of the skills used to build this project were:
 HTML:
--Descriptive html tags to maximize seo
+* Descriptive html tags to maximize seo

 CSS:
--BEM file structure
+* BEM file structure

 js:
--ES10 javascript syntax
+* ES10 javascript syntax
--asynchronous functions and communicating with apis
+* asynchronous functions and communicating with apis

 React:
--hooks
+* hooks
--React-context
+* React-context

 Other:
--NPM
+* NPM
--webpack
+* webpack
--babel
+* babel